zachary-hayward/DA-pupparazi/README.md

   1. call `getPuppies()` to get the list of puppies
   1. locate a puppy with the matching ID
   1. update or replace that puppy in the array
-  1. Write the entire array in a new blank file in the storage folder (with `fs.writeFile`).
-We will call this file data.json.
-You don't actually have to create this file, the writeFile function will do it for you as long as the path is correct.
+  1. Write the entire array back to `./storage/data.json`, remember that the correct encoding for a JSON file is `'utf8'`

   Now we'll add a route in [puppiest.ts](./server/routes/puppies.ts):